-Disputes with a mechanic are aggravating, and if parties manage the dispute ineffectively, it can also be expensive to resolve.
+Disputes with a mechanic can be drawn out and frustrating to deal with, and if parties manage the dispute ineffectively, it can also be expensive to resolve.
 However, parties do not need to resort to litigation.
 We set out below the various channels available to a consumer to amicably settle any issues with their mechanic.

 Depending on the nature of your dispute, you may have statutory remedies under the Australian Consumer Law (‘ACL’).
 The ACL applies to services provided that: